 Omega balance |

-High in omega-3 and omega-6; reported mild UV-filtering properties |
+High in omega-3 and omega-6; studied for mild UV-filtering properties |

 |